material-motion/material-motion/specifications/runtime/transaction.md

     # Remove any named Plan from a target.
     transaction.remove(name, target)

-Operation order matters for named operations.
+**Order**: Operation order also matters for named operations.

+Do not store named operations in a dictionary.

 <p style="text-align:center"><tt>/feature: named operations</tt></p>